Ram-Montilia-Smithson/angular-project/New folder/README.md

 export class AppModule { }
 ```

-### Create `material.module.ts` file in the app directory and import and export all the modules you wish to use.
+### Create `angular-material` folder in the src directory and `material.module.ts` file in the angular-material directory and import and export all the modules you wish to use.

 #